kheller18/data-structures-algorithms/questions/AWS.md

     + Lifecycle hooks are used for Auto-scaling to put an additional wait time to a scale-in or a scale-out event.

 34. What are the policies that you can set for your user’s passwords?
-    + Following are the policies that can be set for user’s passwords:
       + You can set a minimum length of the password.
       + You can ask the users to add at least one number or special character to the password.
       + Assigning the requirements of particular character types, including uppercase letters, lowercase letters, numbers, and non-alphanumeric characters.